 From the train station, follow the masses and head straight to the coast.
 You are visiting Brighton Beach, after all!
 The beach is rocky, so not the best for lying out on towels, but chairs for hire are pretty cheap – and incredibly adorable.
 Sit back, enjoy the sea salt air, and relax.
 This is when you can finally take a deep breath and soak it all in – you’re not in London anymore!

-If you bring a picnic blanket along or hire some chairs, Brighton Beach is a lovely spot for a bit of a snooze and a couple of minutes spent people watching.
+If you bring a along or hire some chairs, Brighton Beach is a lovely spot for a bit of a snooze and a couple of minutes spent people watching.
 Watch the waves come in and enjoy the sunshine while you have it.

 Play like a kid on Brighton pier